eric-d-knowles/vscode-greene/doc.md

     "
     ```

-    The Jupyter server will act as a bridge between VS Code and the remote Python kernel running inside the Singularity container.
+    The Jupyter server acts as a bridge between VS Code and the remote Python kernel running inside the Singularity container.

+6. **Editing Your SSH Configuration to Reference Your Assigned Compute Node**

+    Next, edit your `~/.ssh/config` file to specify the compute node you've been assigned.
+For example, if you are allocated `cm26.hpc.nyu.edu`, swap the placeholder node specification with `HostName cm026.hpc.nyu.edu`.